 George Ford: Leaving Leicester will improve my England chances

-George Ford says his decision to leave Leicester was driven by a desire to play more regularly and boost his international chances.
+George Ford says his decision to leave Leicester was driven by a desire to play more regularly.

 Twelvetrees is poised to make his England debut against Scotland on Saturday, having left Leicester last summer in search of regular first-team rugby with Gloucester.

 Ford is understudy to Toby Flood at Leicester and has decided to take a similar route.
 He is being tipped for a move to Bath, where his father Mike is assistant coach.

 "It is difficult when you are on the bench and you are coming on for 10 or 20 minutes each game.
 Playing a full 80 minutes is what I need to be doing really," said Ford.

 "Like any young player, you need to be playing and the more you play the better you get.

 "For any young player who is willing to learn and progress in their career they need to be playing as much as they can.

 "It was one of the toughest decisions I have had to make and I didn't take it lightly.